Father’s Decision to Donate Helps Family Find Hope After Loss

 Runyan-family

 Dan and his family enjoyed a fun getaway in May 2016 to Great Smoky Mountains National Park, located in Gatlinburg, Tenn.
-Left to Right: Dan Runyan, Avery Runyan, Heather Runyan, Cole Runyan.
+Left to Right: Dan, Avery, Heather and Cole Runyan.